diegolamonica/XTemplate/readme.md

   - `number` if it is a sequence of numbers optionally followed by a dot and by one or more numbers (in example `100` or `100.01`)
   - `variable` if it is not a string and not a number, then it would be a key of the current template

-- Extended Advanced syntax is `{#subtemplate, +objectData1, +objectData2, anothervaraible="variable value"}`
+- **Extended Advanced syntax is `{#subtemplate, +objectData1, +objectData2, anothervaraible="variable value"}`**
-  The same as the Advanced syntax, but when an argument is prefixed by `+` the parser will try to do several operations:
+  The same as the **Advanced syntax**, but when an argument is prefixed by `+` the parser will try to do several operations:
   - if `objectData1` is an array and is the only argument passed to the subtemplate, then the informations avaliable on subtemplate will be only the ones into `objectData1` and it will loop the array using `subtemplate` as given template.
   - if `objectData1` is an array, but it is not the lonely argument passed to the subtemplate, then the data is ignored.
   - if `objectData1` is an object, it will be merged with the base object data.
+  - if multiple objects were defined int the subtemplate call (like in the example above), all them will be merged together.
+    **Duplicate keys will be overwritten by the last in order of declaration.**

 ### Basic Syntax example
 Example: `subtemplate-basic.html`